 It was like the 10,000-pound elephant in the room.

-When I finally got up enough willpower to face it, I sat down and tallied up every single piece of debt I owed.
+So when I finally got up enough willpower to face it, I sat down and tallied up every single piece of debt I had.

 I looked at it all – let it sting for a minute and took a couple of deep breaths.